-Within our rankings, we’re really comparing our number five to our number two, because the other three are either whole beans or decaf.
-That means they are different coffees.
-How does Manatee Blend’s Medium Roast Ground Coffee compare to Lucy Jo’s Mellow Belly?
+Within our rankings, we’re really comparing our fifth pick to our second pick, because the other three are either whole beans or decaf.
+So how does Manatee Blend’s Medium Roast Ground Coffee compare to Volcanica’s Low-Acid offering?

 In terms of price, it’s better.
-It comes right down to numbers, and this one has the lower one.
-It’s also really good on sensitive stomachs.
-So it does pretty well.
+It’s also very gentle on sensitive stomachs.

-It just doesn’t have quite the great flavor that Mellow Belly does.
-Flavor is subjective, so it’s hard to assess, but we think that when it comes down to it, most people would think its flavor isn’t as good.
-So, we dropped it to number five.
-We did that because, in addition to everything else, it’s a ground coffee, so it’ll lose its spirit quickly.
+However, it just doesn’t have the great flavor of Volcanica.
+Flavor is subjective, so it’s hard to quantify, but when it comes down to it, Manatee’s coffee just isn’t as tasty.
+It’s also a ground coffee, so it’ll go stale fairly quickly.

 Clean Coffee Co. says that it cleans the impurities from its Medium Dark Roast coffee to leave just beans and a smooth, strong flavor.
-It’s also based on Arabica beans, which are naturally low in acid.
+It’s also made with high-quality, low-acid Arabica beans.
 We agree that it’s smooth and pure.
 We’d suggest trying it during summer for cold brew.

-That would require buying it as whole beans.
-We looked at the ground coffee, which means it’d lose its strength rapidly.
+We tested the ground coffee, which will go stale a bit faster.
 It’s also expensive compared to other ground coffees.
 Worst of all, we think it has a weaker flavor than the coffees we ranked above it.

-The word we’d use to describe Puroast’s Low Acid Coffee House Blend Drip Grind is “meh.”
+Puroast’s Low Acid Coffee House Blend Drip Grind is just an okay coffee.
 We’ve left behind the grounds and beans that’ll make you sit up and take notice and moved into the also-rans.
 This is one of them.

 If you’re not terribly particular about your coffee, this is not a bad choice.
-It’s a step above major brand canister junk in quality, and it won’t irritate your stomach.
+It’s a step above the most basic coffees, and it won’t irritate your stomach.
 It also has a lot of antioxidants.

-Being a step above major brand canister coffee is good if you’re not looking to spend money, but it is if you’re looking for a good coffee.
-This one has quality issues.
-It’s also meant for drip brewing systems.
+Being a step above major brand canister coffee is good if you’re looking for value, but this isn’t an amazing coffee.
+It’s also ground for drip brewing systems.
 If you like French press or cold brew, this is not suitable for either.

-The least of the problems for Tieman’s Fusion Roast is that it comes pre-ground, which means you need to use it in good order to prevent it from losing a lot of its potency.
+The least of the problems for Tieman’s Fusion Roast is that it comes pre-ground, which means you need to use it quickly to prevent it from losing a lot of its potency.
 It starts there and quickly goes downhill.

-When it comes to getting the basics right, delivering flavor at a budget-friendly price, it fails.
-It’s expensive, and the flavor is pretty weak.
+When it comes to delivering flavor at a budget-friendly price, this coffee doesn’t impress.
+It’s expensive and the flavor is pretty weak.
 That’s a lot of downsides.

 What it does right is give you a pretty mellow drink.
-More bitter dark roasts might create confidence problems, because they taste like they ought to be more acidic.
-This one has a nice mellow flavor.
+More bitter dark roasts might be too intense for your palate.
+This coffee has a nice mellow flavor.

 One thing they have going for them is their price.
 K-cups are by their nature pretty expensive, but these rank favorably with some of our whole bean and ground choices.

-We can understand if you want to branch out from our reviews to do a little shopping yourself.
-Coffee is a very subjective thing, and what is flavorless garbage water to one person might be the most delicious thing to the next person.
+Now that you’ve seen our list of the best low-acid coffee, it’s time to make your choice.
+Coffee is a very subjective thing, and what is flavorless and bitter to one person might be the most delicious thing to the next person.
 We put together a few tips to help you look for low-acid coffee.

 Low-acid coffee starts with the beans.
 There isn’t some magical process to reduce acid already present in coffee.
 When it gets into it, it’s there to stay.

 Two different kinds of beans are usually associated with low-acid coffees.
 The first is Arabica beans.
 These are beans that originated from Arabia but are now grown all over the world.
-That includes in Hawaii.
 Many of the low-acid coffees we reviewed are marketed as coming from Arabica beans.

 The other factor isn’t a bean, but where it’s grown.
 Coffee beans grown at lower altitudes tend to have lower concentrations of acid because the plants are under less stress.
 Hawaiian Arabica beans are grown in valleys, so those are a good choice for low-acid coffee.
 But any place where coffee beans are grown at low altitudes is also suitable.
 Brazil does a pretty good job sorting out low-elevation beans for low-acid coffee.